Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves: Physics-constrained Gaussian Process for Shock State Prediction

-where \(\mu(\mathbf{x})\) is defined using a polynomial fit based on the input vector \(\mathbf{x}\).
+where \(\mu(\mathbf{x})\) is typically defined using a polynomial regression model.
 A popular choice for the covariance function is the squared exponential (radial basis function) kernel with additive white noise given by,

 where \(\ell\) is the length‑scale, \(\sigma^{2}\) the signal variance, and \(\sigma_{n}^{2}\) the noise variance.
 The hyper‑parameters are collected in the vector \(\boldsymbol{\theta}=\{\ell,\sigma,\sigma_{n}\}\).